County of Holland: Burgundians and Habsburgs

 The Hook and Cod Wars were a series of wars and battles in Holland between 1350 and 1490.
 Most of these wars were fought over the title of count, but some have argued that the underlying reason was because of the power struggle of the bourgeois in the cities against the ruling nobility.
 The Cod faction generally consisted of the more progressive cities of Holland.
-The Hook faction consisted for a large part of the conservative noblemen.
+The Hook faction consisted of a large part of the conservative noblemen.
 Some of the main figures in this multi-generational conflict were William IV, Margaret, William V, William VI, Count of Holland and Hainaut, John and Philip the Good.
 Perhaps the most well known, however, is Jacqueline, Countess of Hainaut.
 By the end of the Hook and Cod Wars, Philip the Good, Duke of Burgundy, had taken control of Holland.
 Leading noblemen in Holland had invited the duke to conquer Holland, even though he had no historical claim to it.
 Some historians say that the ruling class in Holland wanted Holland to integrate with the Flemish economic system and adopt Flemish legal institutions.

 Under the Burgundians, Holland's trade developed rapidly, especially in the areas of shipping and transport.
 The new rulers defended Dutch trading interests.
 The fleets of Holland defeated the fleets of the Hanseatic League several times.
 Amsterdam grew and in the 15th century became the primary trading port in Europe for grain from the Baltic region.
 Amsterdam distributed grain to the major cities of Belgium, Northern France and England.
 This trade was vital to the people of Holland, because Holland could no longer produce enough grain to feed itself.
 Land drainage had caused the peat of the former wetlands to reduce to a level that was too low for drainage to be maintained.

 Charles (1500–58) became the owner in 1506, but in 1515 he left to become king of Spain and later became the Holy Roman Emperor.
 Charles turned over control to regents (his close relatives), and in practice rule was exercised by mostly French speaking Burgundians he controlled.
 Holland retained its own governments and court, controlled by the local nobility, and its own traditions and rights ("liberties") dating back centuries.
 Likewise the numerous cities had their own legal rights and local governments, usually controlled by the merchants, On top of this, however, the Burgundians had imposed an overall government, the Estates General of the Netherlands, with its own officials and courts.